 Penned by: Colin Grant

-Reason its a Keeper: Certainly a must have for Reggae lovers and everyone loves reggae.
-It is a comprehensive look at the “Band of Brothers” and not only how they were shaped by the political, social and economic atmosphere of the times and how they in turn had an effect on the very elements that shaped them. ”
+The Reason It’s A Keeper: Certainly a must have for Reggae lovers and everyone loves reggae.
+It is a comprehensive look at the “Band of Brothers” and not only how they were shaped by the political, social, and economic atmosphere of the times and how they in turn had an effect on the very elements that shaped them. ”

 What they said: …A portrait of a seminal group during a period of exuberant cultural revolution.”
 Amazon.com